No need to trawl the internet for receptive skills videos! We found 5 BSL Level 2 receptive skills videos to help you with learning BSL.

 BSL Story 2 translation:

-I used to rent a house but I managed to buy a house, at last!.
+I was renting until I finally managed to buy a house, at last!
 I moved all my furniture and other things into storage because the house I bought, needed a lot of repairs.
 I couldn’t use all the rooms.
 I had to use one room at the back (the dining room).
 I had to sleep, cook, eat, watch tv in one room and I had no shower or bathroom.

 BSL Story 3 translation:

-Late one night I was looking through old photos and I found one from when I was10. .
+Late one night I was looking through old photos and I found one from when I was 10. .
 I had a red school jumper on.
 The name was Dundee School.
 I was with my best friend Sarah.
 I haven’t see Sarah for many years.
 Why?
 I’ve been busy with a new job.
-I was sad I list touch with my friend.
+I was sad I lost touch with my friend.
 I thought I’d email to see if she wanted to meet up for a coffee at the new café in town.